carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 Some isel ideas:

-1. Dynamic programming based approach when compile time if not an issue.
+1. Dynamic programming based approach when compile time is not an issue.
 2. Code duplication (addressing mode) during isel.
 3. Other ideas from "Register-Sensitive Selection, Duplication, and